MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-troubleshooting.md

 2. The port specified in the port map configuration file is correct.

-3. If the port map configuration file has been edited, make sure that the GcaHostService was restarted as mentioned in the "Updating port mapping configuration" section.
+3. If the port map configuration file has been edited, make sure that the GcaHostService was restarted as mentioned in [Updating port mapping configuration](#updating-port-mapping-configuration-file).

 ## Handling RPC errors